 India, Brazil, United States, Belgium, and South Africa are the countries with the highest rates of reported cyberbullying cases.

-Comparitech interviewed more than 20,000 over several years.
+Comparitech interviewed more than 20,000 people over several years.
 Survey respondents were asked to follow up questions with varying results.

 |Country||Are you aware of the concept of cyberbullying?||Are laws enough to combat cyberbullying?|